medplum/medplum-demo-bots/src/examples/stripe-bots/README.md

 ## Medplum Setup

-1. Create your [Medplum Access Policy](https://www.medplum.com/docs/auth/access-control#resource-type), you'll want to include two resource types `Invoice` and `Account`.
+1. Create your [Medplum Access Policy](https://www.medplum.com/docs/auth/access-control#resource-type), you'll want to include only two resource types `Invoice` and `Account`.
 2. Create a [ClientApplication](https://www.medplum.com/docs/auth/client-credentials) and apply the access policy from above
 3. Create your [Bot](https://www.medplum.com/docs/bots/bot-basics) and deploy the code using the sample in this repository as a base